Gardening Terminology: Strange Gardening & Botanical Words That Are Important For Gardeners

 Garden Organic and similar organisations believe that crops should be grown organically, without the use of pesticides, artificial fertilisers etc whilst embracing natural growing cycles to enhance growth and the environment.

 Because it is made from degraded organic matter people often think that all composts are organic.
 However the vegetable matter the compost was made from is rarely organic in the Soil Association sense of the word.
-In addition various chemicals maybe be added as fertilisers.
+In addition various chemicals may be added as fertilisers.
+Being made from organic materials does not necessarily mean the compost is organic.

 Soil Association certified organic composts are available from specialist producers.